My name is Mickey Ashmore. I’m often referred to as the Sabah Dealer.

 I didn’t know it at the time, but his family had been making this style of shoe since the late 1800s.
 One of the last traditional shoemakers of his kind; and the most well-reputed in Turkey.
 His name was Orhan.
 I got his phone number.

 Through WhatsApp, I suggested he make me a new pair, but with a few modifications.
 No curly toe, no patterns across the top, and a few other changes to the silhouette and pattern, which I communicated with the Turkish I had learned while living in Istanbul.
 I was quickly learning new words -- footwear was not a category of vocabulary I studied.
 I then sent him a really high quality piece of black leather with a beautiful texture and asked him to add a rubber sole to the bottom of the shoe for better grip and durability.

 A few weeks later, this special, updated pair of slippers arrived to my office on 57th street.
 I was working in finance at the time.
 They fit like a glove.
 I named this pair after Beirut, the first city that ever felt majestic to me.
-Beirut Black became my new favorite shoes and were instantly a hit amongst friends too (eventually that single pair travelled with me from Turkey to NYC, from East Coast to West Coast, by car from Marseilles to Venice, all over Europe, and finally to Tokyo... they were on my feet during my first visit to the Conde Nast offices and shared many other countless memories with me).
+Beirut Black became my new favorite shoes and were instantly a hit amongst friends too (eventually that single pair traveled with me from Turkey to NYC, from East Coast to West Coast, by car from Marseilles to Venice, all over Europe, and finally to Tokyo... they were on my feet during my first visit to the Conde Nast offices and shared many other countless memories with me).
 I immediately ordered a few other pairs in different colors.